haxzie/streamon-website/contents/blogs/23-08-2020-streaming-softwares/index.md

 This is a very nice software! ;), but didn't use so much, because (\*\*)...

+## (\*\*)
-(\*\*) these softwares don't work with every IG accounts.
+These softwares don't work with every IG accounts.
 If you are lucky, it works.
 If you are not... it doesn't.
 The account I used with the children show worked.
 Another account that I used... it worked.
 My account...
 IT DOESN'T <facepalm>.

 ## Android Emulators